Simple guide to register a car in Barbados.

 Make sure you have your Weight Certificate, Insurance Cover Note, Transfer Letter and Relevant Vehicle Information on hand.

-On approval, you will receive a unique identifier which will allow you to pay by cheque, cash or card.
+You will receive a unique identifier which will allow you to track your application process and will be sent an email with instructions on payment options.
 SurePay online is also an option, where they will send your confirmation of payment directly.

 The cost will be $401 BDS to receive your Road Tax Registration Card.